valheimPlus/ValheimPlus/README.md

 ; Change false to true to enable this section enabled=false

-; Configurate the time that the fermenter takes to produce its product, 2400 seconds are 48 ingame hours fermenterDuration=2400
+; configure the time that the fermenter takes to produce its product, 2400 seconds are 48 ingame hours fermenterDuration=2400

-; Configurate the total amount of produced items from a fermenter fermenterItemsProduced=6
+; configure the total amount of produced items from a fermenter fermenterItemsProduced=6

 [Fireplace]